-From the early 1920s London’s first-generation couturiers designed court dress but also distinguished themselves by asserting their own fashion creativity, which presented a considerable challenge.
-Indeed, Hartnell who had trained with Lucile and Redfern, bemoaned how ‘I suffered from the unforgivable disadvantage of being English in England’.3 By the 1930s London’s couture industry was well established, although Paris retained its style leadership.
+From the early 1920s, London’s first-generation couturiers designed court dress but also distinguished themselves by asserting their own fashion creativity, which presented a considerable challenge.
+Indeed, Hartnell, who had trained with Redfern and Lucile - the latter whose designs – like those by Redfern - were reviewed as distinctive and who had a Paris branch - bemoaned how ‘I suffered from the unforgivable disadvantage of being English in England.’3 By the 1930s, London’s couture industry was well established, although Paris retained its directional fashion leadership.

-In 1935 special occasion dresses were ordered for the young princesses from Molyneux, the fashion house of Captain Edward Molyneux (1891–1974).
+In 1935, special-occasion dresses were ordered for the young princesses from Molyneux, the fashion house of Captain Edward Molyneux.
 After working as a sketch artist for Lucile, he established a Paris haute couture house in 1919, where he enjoyed immediate acclaim.
-By the time he opened a London salon, in 1932, he possessed a highly desirable Parisian cachet.
-Society portrait photographer Marcus Adams (1875–1959) recorded the two sisters wearing their matching, flounced silk dresses, each accented with small, exquisitely crafted artificial flowers.
+By the time he opened a London salon, in 1932, he possessed a highly desirable Parisian caché.
+Society portrait photographer Marcus Adams recorded the two sisters wearing their matching, flounced silk dresses, each accented with small, exquisitely crafted artificial flowers (fig. 3).

-Fabric flowers, hyacinth, lily and orange blossom.
-Probably worn to accessorise a summer hat or as a corsage.
-Is the orange blossom from her bridal costume?
+[PIC 4]

-Some houses crafted flowers within their own workshops while others placed orders with specialist flower-making firms.
+Some houses crafted flowers within their own workshops, while others placed orders with specialist flower-making firms.
 As in Paris, London’s couture industry was supported by a raft of ancillary trades that provided pleating, embroidery, buttons, feathers and ribbons.
-Although many of these firms have long since closed, some continue in business today, for example, S. Lock & Company (est. 1767), ‘Embroiderers and Suppliers of Military Accoutrements’, still serves many London fashion houses and ceremonial dress makers to this day.
+Although many of these firms have long since closed, some remain in business; for example, S. Lock & Company, ‘Embroiderers and Suppliers of Military Accoutrements’, still serves many London fashion houses and ceremonial dress makers to this day.

-During the Second World War (1939–45), national labour and material resources were redirected to war-related activities.
-From 1941 the quantity of fabric used to make a garment was restricted by rationing and in the following year, cut and style became subject to Utility regulations.
-Britain is known as a nation of hat wearers and women’s hats were considered so essential to national morale they were not regulated.
-In 1942 London’s couturiers formed the Incorporated Society of London Fashion Designers (INCSOC) to design Utility-prototype models and promote their shared interests.
-Whilst the royal family had enjoyed extensive pre-war wardrobes, they – like the rest of the population – were patriotic and complied with wartime regulations.
+During the Second World War, national labour and material resources were redirected to war-related activities.
+From 1941, the quantity of fabric used to make a garment was restricted by rationing, and in the following year, cut and style became subject to Utility regulations.
+(Britain is known as a nation of hat wearers, and women’s hats were considered so essential to national morale they were not regulated.)
+In 1942, London’s couturiers formed the Incorporated Society of London Fashion Designers (INCSOC) to design Utility-prototype models and promote their shared interests.
+While the royal family had enjoyed extensive pre-war wardrobes, they – like the rest of the population – were patriotic and complied with wartime regulations.

 In her memoir of her time spent as nanny to the two princesses, published in 1950, Marion Crawford related how, when planning a deer stalking trip, ‘as usual the clothes question was acute.
 There were no coupons to spare for sporting garments, and in the end Lilibet wore the plus-fours of one of her father’s suits.’4

 In their book The Queen’s Clothes, the fashion illustrator known as Robb and the fashion journalist Anne Edwards advised: ‘She has never until very recently been much interested in clothes.
-“She is too intelligent,” says one of her designers, “to be a fanatic about fashion.”’5 This – and many similar published statements – provides an insight into Britain’s deep-rooted Protestant ethic that has (unlike many other nations) traditionally militated against – even their Queen – being seen as indulging, and investing capital, in luxury fashion.
-Indeed, when members of the British royal family wear repurposed garments and sports and country clothes that have clearly seen long service and been repaired, their parsimony is lauded.
+“She is too intelligent,” says one of her designers, “to be a fanatic about fashion.”’5 This – and many similar published statements – provides an insight into Britain’s deep-rooted Protestant ethic, which has traditionally militated against even the Queen being seen as indulging, and investing capital, in luxury fashion.
+(In this, we are unlike many other nations.)
+Indeed, when members of the British royal family wear repurposed garments, and sports and country clothes that have clearly seen long service and been repaired, their parsimony is lauded.
 But, when it comes to state occasions, notably royal weddings and coronations, nothing less than unbridled splendour is expected.

-Photo Queen on wedding day/or emb detail
+[PIC5]